bnm15/bnm15.github.io/_posts/2016-01-27-First-Days-of-School.markdown

 syntaxHighlighter: no
 ---

-*I took this picture from online because I didn't have any pictures of the school.
-It's not actually this springy here yet*
+<center>*I took this picture from online because I didn't have any pictures of the school.
+It's not actually this spring-y here yet*</center>

 School started this past Monday!
 Hooray!